fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 ## React Brief History

-- Back in the day website had sincronous ask from backend what it needed.
+- Back in the day websites had sincronous tasks from the backend, and refreshed the page for everythinit needed.
 - jQuery took care of complexities and also worked in all browsers
 - Backbone.js allowed to organize these js files.
 - SPA was born out of working more and more with the DOM.
   - AJAX downloading all files at once.
 JS updating as needed.
 - Angular was born out of this.
 It had containers that wrap a project.
 It also had an MVC pattern.
-    -    now there was more complexity.
+    -  With Angular, back then, there was more complexity.
 Data flowing everywhere and app maintenance was harder.
 - 2013 React was released by Facebook.
 2014 Angular was also rewritten as response.

 ## React Core Principles

--  React virtual DOM - Don't touch the DOM.
+-  React virtual DOM (don't touch the DOM).
 React will do it.
    - *Imperative Programming*: Changing directly the DOM through JS (e.g. getElementById).
 This approach has that it becomes difficult to point and identify relationships between events.
    - *Declarative Programming*: Declares to React what the state or data should look like.
 React will make the decision of how to implement it.
 This `state` is one big JS object.
 Resulting in less complexity, faster developer times.
-- Components.
+- *Components*
   - Put toguether they form bigger components and form the whole app.
 You can copy these components and reuse them.
 Components are built with JSX.
   - Reusable components e.g. React.bootstrap, Blueprint etc.
 - *Unidirectional* Data Flow.